-During August and September, once the herds have crossed into Kenya (remember there is no fence between Tanzania's Serengeti and the adjacent Maasai Mara Reserve in Kenya), the Maasai Mara's lush plains are flooded with grazing wildebeest.
+During August and September, once the herds have crossed into Kenya (remember there is no fence between Tanzania's Serengeti and the adjacent Masai Mara Reserve in Kenya), the Masai Mara's lush plains are flooded with grazing wildebeest.
 Kenya's migration season is short but busy.
 From mid-July to the end of September, game viewing is at its peak, but so are visitor numbers.
 Accommodation rates are at their highest and bookings need to be made well in advance.

 The beautiful Tarangire National Park with its spectacular baobab trees is smaller and less well-known than other national parks and game reserves in Tanzania but is well worth a visit between July and October when the Tarangire River draws vast numbers of wildlife.
 Safari-goers can expect superb elephant viewing and the chances of witnessing some top predator action are high.

-Combining the Serengeti with the Maasai Mara
+Combining the Serengeti with the Masai Mara

-Combining a migration safari in Tanzania's Serengeti and Kenya's Maasai Mara is not ideal because the border crossing is not simple and direct.
+Combining a migration safari in Tanzania's Serengeti and Kenya's Masai Mara is not ideal because the border crossing is not simple and direct.
 You cannot cross from one park directly into the other.
 Combining them involves a lot of time and money, either combining a couple of charter flights plus road transfers (which takes most of the day) or by booking a scheduled flight between Nairobi and Kilimanjaro (with additional local flights on either end).
-In both cases you will lose a day to travel, as well as the cost of two or three flights.
+In both cases, you will lose a day to travel, as well as the cost of two or three flights.
 We don't recommend it.
 The best option is to choose one of the two destinations, based on where the migration is likely to be (if you specifically want to see the migration) and build an itinerary around that.
-It makes more sense to combine the Serengeti or Maasai Mara with other game reserves in the same country.
+It makes more sense to combine the Serengeti or Masai Mara with other game reserves in the same country.

 One thing to keep in mind is that the migration does not run by a Swiss clock, and the map above is merely a rough guideline.
 Every year the timing is slightly different, depending on rainfall.
 The migration patterns and routes can also vary, it is not an exact science.

 Another thing to keep in mind is that the migration season is not the only reason to visit, and not the only time you can see wildlife.
-Both Kenya's Maasai Mara as well as the central Seronera region of Tanzania's Serengeti National Park have plenty of resident wildlife all year round.
+Both Kenya's Masai Mara as well as the central Seronera region of Tanzania's Serengeti National Park have plenty of resident wildlife all year round.
 The same is true of the Ngorongoro Crater and other game reserves in East Africa.

 What is clear is that there is no perfect month or best time for a safari to East Africa.
-It is a great year round safari destination, and each season has its advantages.
+It is a great year-round safari destination, and each season has its advantages.
 Factor in your budget, your appetite for crowds and busy sightings, and what you are hoping to see (predators, the great migration, river crossings, or general wildlife).
 If in doubt, chat to one of our East Africa safari experts who will help design a custom itinerary for you that matches your requirements perfectly.